 Corrairigh is a comfortable croft house on the Isle of Tiree, sleeping six in three en-suite bedrooms close to Balephetrish Beach.
 The house has been fully refurbished, bringing together its original character and the practical touches needed for relaxed self-catering accommodation.
 Views stretch across open croftland towards big Atlantic skies, and the beach is only a short walk or drive away.
 This holiday cottage in Tiree suits guests who want a slower pace: beach walks, island history, wildlife watching, or simply time out in one of Scotland’s most open and peaceful landscapes.

-"Dunraven" is a 2 bed holiday Cottage sleeping up to 4 guests in Stornoway.
+"Creed Cabin" is a 1 bed holiday Lodge sleeping up to 2 guests in Stornoway.
 Stornoway is the only town in the Outer Hebrides and is a bustling and growing area with a busy working harbour, a great selection of shops selling local gifts including Harris Tweed, leisure facilities and wonderful award-winning restaurants...

-"Shalom Cottage" is a 3 bed holiday Cottage sleeping up to 6 guests in Leverburgh.
+"Corncrake Cottage" is a 3 bed holiday Cottage sleeping up to 6 guests in Leverburgh.
 Leverburgh is a village resting at the south end of the Isle of Harris.
-Surrounded by water, Leverburgh is known as a fishing port and the village boasts a number of fantastic cafes and restaurants including The Anchorage Restaurant and just...
+Surrounded by water, Leverburgh is known as a fishing port and the village boasts a number of fantastic cafes and restaurants and just outside the village is Sam’s Seafood...

-"Rockpool" is a 3 bed holiday Cottage sleeping up to 5 guests in Rubha Ban.
+"Beach View Cottage" is a 2 bed holiday Cottage sleeping up to 4 guests in Pollachar.
 Daliburgh is a town on South Uist in the Outer Hebrides and is known for being a crofting town.
 There is a memorial here to commemorate the life and works of Donald Allan MacDonald, a Gaelic poet who lived in Daliburgh in the mid 20th century....

 "Lapwing Cottage" is a 3 bed holiday Cottage sleeping up to 5 guests in South Uist.
 Daliburgh is a town on South Uist in the Outer Hebrides and is known for being a crofting town.
 There is a memorial here to commemorate the life and works of Donald Allan MacDonald, a Gaelic poet who lived in Daliburgh in the mid 20th century....